 In most cases Housing Benefit is paid from the Monday after we get your claim form, but in some cases we can pay it from an earlier date.
 It may be possible to backdate your claim for up to:

-If you would like your claim to be backdated, you will need to request this in writing and you must have good cause for failing to claim earlier.
+If you would like your claim to be backdated, you will need to request this in writing and you must have a good reason for not claiming earlier.